 “Live Nation-Ticketmaster has once again avoided justice by obtaining ineffective conditions that do little to rein in practices that stifle competition and harm fans in live events ticketing.

-“The settlement reportedly requires Live Nation-Ticketmaster to commit to several conditions.
-These include: a payment of $200 million in damages to the states; allowing rival ticketing companies to list tickets on the Ticketmaster platform; a 4-year limit on exclusive contracts with independent venues, with a carveout that allows them to use competitors for a portion of ticket sales; the divestiture of more than 10 Live Nation amphitheaters; and a cap on ticket service fees at its amphitheaters equal to 15% of face value.
+“The settlement requires Live Nation-Ticketmaster to commit to several conditions.
+Among these are ‘loosening’ exclusivity provisions in Live Nation-Ticketmaster’s exclusive contracts with venues that stifle competition in primary ticketing and drive up ticket fees; the divestiture of 13 Live Nation amphitheaters; and a cap on ticket service fees at its amphitheaters equal to 15% of face value.

 “Finally, the settlement’s 15% cap on ticket fees is an easy concession for Live Nation-Ticketmaster.
 The company will more than compensate for the fee cap by continuing to squeeze out competition, steering even more fans back to its ticketing platform, and collecting monopoly ticket fees on tickets it sells.